samuli100/Network-Control/README.md

 Prerequisites

-- Bash (Bourne Again SHell)
+- Bash
-- nano (a text editor) - used for configuring and viewing log files
+- nano - used for configuring and viewing log files

 Steps